codecarrotlabs/blog.codecarrot.net/_posts/tips/tools/text-editor/sublime/2017-01-26-20-sublime-text-plugins-for-pro.md

 ---
 layout: post
 author: yashumittal
-title: 12 Sublime Text Plugins for Pro
+title: 20 Sublime Text Plugins for Pro
 date: 2017-02-29 16:22:30 +0530
 categories: tips
 tags: tips coding sublime-text text-editor
 description: One reason for Sublime Text's popularity is its large library of plugins.
-Check out the list of 11 essentials we picked - suitable for not only for beginners!
+Check out the list of 20 essentials we picked - suitable for pro!
 image: https://i.imgur.com/1ZJIEXn.jpg
 ---